Stewart Bell Jr. Archives

 The census is a count of every person who lives in the United States and its territories.
 It happens every 10 years.
-In early 2020, you will be asked to count everyone who lives in your home as of April 1.
+It's not too late to respond but you need to act quickly!
+Data collection will for self-reporting and nonresponse followup will end September 30th.
+In early 2020, you were asked to count everyone who lived in your home as of April 1.
 Responding to the 2020 Census is a chance to shape your future.
 It even helps secure funding for your local public library!
 For the first time, you can complete the census online, by phone, or by mail.

 You can complete the census online or by phone in 13 different languages: English, Spanish, Chinese, Vietnamese, Korean, Russian, Arabic, Tagalog, Polish, French, Haitian Creole, Portuguese, and Japanese.